abinit/abinit/doc/tutorial/spin.md

 # energy(Ha)  l=0   l=1   l=2   l=3   l=4    (integral=>)  l=0   l=1   l=2 l=3   l=4
 ```

-If we look for the lines containing  an energy of "-0.28250", we find
+If we look for the lines containing  an energy of "0.52450", we find

-up  -0.28250  0.8026  2.6082  23.3966  0.7727  0.1687  0.30  0.34  <font color="red">3.42</font>  0.04  0.01
-dn  -0.28250  0.3381  1.8716  24.0456  0.3104  0.1116  0.30  0.33  <font color="red">2.74</font>  0.04  0.01
+up :
+  0.52450  0.3714  1.0151  13.6555  0.1144  0.0683   1.29  3.30  <font color="red">2.49</font>  0.05  0.02

+down :
+  0.52450  0.1597  1.6758   9.8137  0.0872  0.0750   1.29  3.32  <font color="red">3.69</font>  0.04  0.01

-There are apparently changes in the densities of states for all the channels,
+There are apparently changes in the DOS for all projected orbitals,
-but besides the d-channels, these are indeed fluctuations.
-This is confirmed
+but only the d orbital projection has sizeable differences.
-by looking at the integrated density of states which is different only for the
+This is confirmed by looking at the integrated DOS which is different only for the
 d-channel.
-The difference between up and down is 0.68, in rough agreement
+The difference between up and down is 1.20, in rough agreement
 (regarding our very crude methods of integration) with the previous
 calculation.
 Using a calculation with the same number of k-points for the
-projected DOS, we can plot the up-down integrated dos difference for the d-channel.
+projected DOS, we can plot the up-down integrated dos difference for the d-channel:

 ![](spin_assets/energy_diff_fccfe.jpg)

 Note that there is some scatter in this graph, due to the finite number of digits (2 decimal
-places) of the integrated dos given in the file *tspin_3o_DS3_DOS_AT0002*.
+places) of the integrated DOS given in the file *tspin_3o_DS3_DOS_AT0002*.

 If we now look at the up and down DOS for each atom, we can see that the
 corner atom and the face atom possess opposite magnetizations, which roughly
 cancel each other.
-The density of states computed with the tetrahedron method
+The DOS computed with the tetrahedron method is not as smooth as by the smearing method,
-is not as smooth as by the smearing method, and a running average allows for a better view.
+and a running average allows for a better view.

-As mentioned earlier, the solution of the Kohn-Sham equation
-might benefit of using a smaller value of [[tolrde]] (e.g. 0.001 instead of the default 0.005),
-and a larger value of [[nline]] (e.g. 6 instead of the default 4).

 ## 4 Ferrimagnetic (not yet)

 Some materials can display a particular form of ferromagnetism, which also can
 be viewed as non compensated antiferromagnetism, called ferrimagnetism.
 Some atoms possess up spin and other possess down spin, but the total spin magnetization is non zero.
-This happens generally for system with different type of atoms, and sometimes
+This happens generally for system with different type of atoms with different magnetic moment, and sometimes
 in rather complicated structures such as magnetite.

-## 5 The spin-orbit coupling
+## 5 The spin-orbit coupling (SOC)

 For heavy atoms a relativistic description of the electronic structure becomes
 necessary, and this can be accomplished through the relativistic DFT approach.